 - Crafton relies on data and collegial participation to inform decisions.
-CHC will continue to encourage participation in committee work at all levels (students, staff, faculty and administrators), and emphasize research and data in college planning. - Target measures may include employee satisfaction surveys and committee evaluations
+Crafton Hills College will continue to encourage participation in committee work at all levels, and emphasize research and data in college planning. - Target measures may include employee satisfaction surveys and committee evaluations.